majsdev/learn-aws/aws.md

     These instances work well with distributed file systems and heavyweight data processing applications.

+ To protect your EC2 instances from unauthorized use, AWS provides four tools: security groups, Identity and Access Management (IAM) roles, network address translation (NAT) instances, and key pairs.

 ## Tenancy
 - The default setting is `shared tenancy`, where your instance will run as a virtual machine on a physical server that’s concurrently hosting other instances.
 - `The Dedicated Instance` option ensures that your instance will run on its own dedicated physical server.